tak-9/react-employee-directory/README.md

 ## Usage
-1. Access the following URL to open the web application.

-2. Use the search box to narrow your results.
+* Use the search box to narrow your results.

-3. Click on an arrow to sort by heading.
+* Click on an arrow to sort by heading.

-## Deployment
+## Deploying React Application to GitHub
 https://create-react-app.dev/docs/deployment/#github-pages

 Follow instruction of the section of "Git Hub Pages" to deploy a front-end application built with react to GitHub.

-## Technologies used
+## Technologies
 * HTML, [Bootstrap](https://getbootstrap.com/), JavaScript, [React](https://reactjs.org/)

 ##  Credit